mmnaseer1/mmnaseer1/README.md

 # Muhammad M. Naseer 👋

 ## 📝 Bio
-I’m a passionate Software Quality Assurance Engineer and SDET-in-training based in Northern Virginia.
-With a background in IT support and hands-on experience at the American Red Cross and Chenega Corporation, I build robust, maintainable automation frameworks in Java with selenium.
+I’m a passionate Software Quality Assurance Engineer based in Northern Virginia.
+With a background in hands-on experience at the American Red Cross and Chenega Corporation, I build robust, maintainable automation frameworks in Java with selenium.
 When I’m not breaking software, you’ll find me improving my AWS skills, optimizing SEO for my side-project **CalcWithEase**, or experimenting with AI-powered workflows.

 ---